MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2021/07/devtools.md

    Changing the DevTools display language directly from DevTools **Settings**
 :::image-end:::

 By default, DevTools matches your browser's display language.
-For more information, navigate to [Change DevTools language settings](../../../customize/localization.md).
+For more information, navigate to [Change DevTools language settings][CustomizeLocalization].
 To review the history of this feature in the Chromium open-source project, navigate to Issue [2882756][CR2882756].

 ## Copy a declaration in the Styles pane for CSS-in-JS libraries